Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 Just take a chill pill – especially after exercise.

-According to this study, meditation can significantly blunt the cortisol spikes of certain types of training.
+According to one study, meditation can significantly blunt the cortisol spikes of certain types of training.

 Not only that, but results showed increases in both testosterone and growth hormone after post-training meditation.